maxfischer2781/include/docs/index.rst

 In contrast to ``eval``, ``exec`` and other code execution, :py:mod:`include` creates fully featured modules.
 This makes code viable for pickling, multiprocessing, IPC and more.

+Using :py:mod:`include` is straight forward - you only need the top level functions of the module:

 .. code:: python

    import include